 CPVC pipe that has received an extra chlorination.
-It comes in a distinctive yellow color, and can handle both hot and cold water.
-CPVC is more flexible with substantially thinner walls than PVC pipe, and has the same outer diameter as copper pipe, which increases it’s range of uses.
+It comes in a distinctive yellow color and can handle both hot and cold water.
+CPVC is more flexible with substantially thinner walls than PVC pipe and has the same outer diameter as copper pipe, which increases its range of uses.

-PEX, also known as cross linked polyethylene pipe, was first manufactured in the 1920s, but has become more popular in recent years.
-It shares the same outer diameter as copper, and can be used for both hot and cold water.
-However, PEX pipe has a much higher heat resistance than most other plumbing pipe, and is often used in water-based heating systems.
+PEX, also known as cross-linked polyethylene pipe, was first manufactured in the 1920s but has become more popular in recent years.
+It shares the same outer diameter as copper and can be used for both hot and cold water.
+However, PEX pipe has a much higher heat resistance than most other plumbing pipes and is often used in water-based heating systems.
 It comes in a creamy white color, as well as red and blue which is used to denote hot and cold pipes respectively.

 PolyPipe is a thick black pipe used to transport highly pressurized water, usually to and from the home.
-It is used almost exclusively outdoors, and is usually buried underground to prevent freezing.
+It is used almost exclusively outdoors and is usually buried underground to prevent freezing.
 PolyPipe® is extremely rigid, and is rarely used for other purposes.

 Here’s a good video about a double wide re-pipe:

 Galvanized pipes have been used in homes for years, typically to carry water in and out of the house.
-The galvanized coating prevents rusting, and gives a dull gray appearance.
+The galvanized coating prevents rusting and gives a dull gray appearance.
 Use of these heavy duty pipes is diminishing, as it is being replaced by PEX pipe, which is less expensive and just as durable.
 Galvanized pipes typically come in sizes between ½ inch and 2 inches in diameter.